Ana Pozzi Harris

 Department of Visual Arts

 Chair.
 Visual Arts Scholarships Committee.
 Since Fall 2023.
+Visual Arts Website.

 Leading Member.
 Visual Arts Curriculum Development Committee.
 Since August 2022.